The B2B brand exam

-“I’m sorry to have to tell you this, but you have a brand problem” feels like a brave thing to say to a prospective client.
+“I’m sorry to have to tell you this, but you have a brand problem” is a brave thing to have to say to a prospective client.

-They came asking for a lead gen campaign and already mentioned “ROI” eight times in fifteen minutes.
-These people want results, fast.
+In one case, our prospect came asking for a lead gen campaign and already mentioned “ROI” eight times in fifteen minutes.
+They wanted results, fast.
 And while we could develop a lead gen campaign complete with goals and KPIs, whatever success we generated would be short-lived.

-It’s tough news to break, but we’d rather be in it for the long haul.
+It’s tough news to break, but at FVM, we’d rather be in it for the long haul.

 Companies usually come to us for help with a specific marketing challenge.
 They’re reaching out to a B2B agency with a simple need for more qualified leads, killer content, a digital presence, or a new product launch.
 They know the tactics they want to pursue and are looking for a partner to help them execute their vision.